gh0stl0nely/100-days-of-code/README.md

 => Aggregation is when two objects have NOT AS STRICT relationship (i.e: Car and Passenger => Car does not Passenger to function.
 The Passenger class can interact with other object)
 => Composition is when two objects have STRICT relationship (i.e: Car and Engine => Car OWNS and NEEDS an Engine to work.
 The Engine cannot interact with other things but Car, meaning Car only has ONE ENGINE)

+**Link**: This is a link for Type Casting for class https://codegym.cc/quests/lectures/questcore.level02.lecture01

 **Thoughts:** Another day of learning Java.
 I love it!
 OOP is definitely a concept that every developer should know to become a better programmer.
 Mastering such concept will not only allow one to write cleaner code, but also let one to think about how to design great softwares.